nyl-auster/okcdesign/README.md

 To start develop, you  *MUST* create a OKC Design subtheme.

-Use the following drush command to automatically create a subtheme, then go to theme admnistration page to set it by default :
+Use the following drush command to automatically create a subtheme, then go to theme administration page to set it by default :

 ```shell